Optimal Control of Underdamped Systems: An Analytic Approach: Numerically assisted applications

 The perturbative approach follows Section \ref{sec:gauss_results}, and instead we have only one boundary value problem.
 The dependant quantities: momentum mean, momentum variance and the position-momentum cross correlation, as well as the higher order corrections to the position mean and variance can then be computed.

 The respective boundary value problems are integrated numerically using the DifferentialEquations.jl \cite{diffeqsjl} library in the Julia programming language.
-The results of the perturbative and non-perturbative integrations for case~\ref{itm:a} are in Fig.~\ref{fig:kl_gauss} and for case~\ref{itm:b} are in Fig.~\ref{fig:ep_gauss}.
-In both case~\ref{itm:a} and case~\ref{itm:b}, we see that the perturbative expansion gives a very good approximation of the true solution.
+The results of the perturbative and non-perturbative integrations for case~\hyperref[itm:a]{KL} are in Fig.~\ref{fig:kl_gauss} and for case~\hyperref[itm:b]{EP} are in Fig.~\ref{fig:ep_gauss}.
+In both case~\hyperref[itm:a]{KL} and case~\hyperref[itm:b]{EP}, we see that the perturbative expansion gives a very good approximation of the true solution.